-The Land-based Engineering Apprenticeship offers a Level 2 and Level 3 entry route into the industry and provides the skills and knowledge required to carry out their job role and support the future progression within the industry.
+The Apprenticeship offers an entry route into the industry and provides the skills and knowledge required to support future progression within the industry.
+The minimum duration for the Foundation Apprenticeship is 24 months and Apprenticeship is 15 months.

-The Diploma in Work-based Land-based Engineering included within the framework has routes which apprentices may select depending on the area of employment; these are reflected in the range of jobs such as: service technician, sports/groundcare technician, demonstrator, independent technician or workshop supervisor/manager.
+The Diploma in Work-based Land-based Engineering included within the framework has routes which apprentices may select depending on the area of employment; these are reflected in jobs such as: service technician, sports/groundcare technician, demonstrator, independent technician or workshop supervisor/manager.

-Following successful completion of the Apprenticeship, apprentices can progress within land-based engineering in Further/Higher Education or through other vocational courses.
+Following successful completion of the Apprenticeship, apprentices can progress within Land-based Engineering in Further/Higher Education or through other vocational courses.